Deltares/CoSMoS/docs/_build/html/_sources/manual/addingmodels.rst.txt

      - m

    * - zb_deshoal
-     - ??
-Depth to which nearshore wave heights are deshoaled.
+     - Depth to which nearshore wave heights are deshoaled.
      - None
-     -

-   * - ensemble
-     - Run in ensemble mode.
-     - False
      -

 Model-specific input